106 N Darrowby Drive

 This program is designed to be completed using a white light solar filter.
 A future OBSERVE program will address solar observing using hydrogen-alpha viewing.

-Please Note: Since the purpose of this program is to learn to understand the Sun and learn how to observe solar features, at least 15 of your 20 full disk drawings must contain actual sunspots.
+Please Note: Since the purpose of this Observing Program is to understand the Sun and learn how to observe solar features, at least 15 of your 20 full disk drawings must contain actual sunspots.
 During solar minimum, there may be days, or weeks, without any solar activity.
-If you are in the process of working on the Sunspotter Program during this minimum time, you need to wait till the Sun once again becomes active.
+If you are in the process of working on the Sunspotter Observing Program during this minimum time, you need to wait till the Sun once again becomes active.
 Without actually having sunspots for a great majority of the days there cannot be any real learning or understanding of the Sun and that is the purpose of doing this observing program.

 Faculae: relatively large (greater than an arc minute) irregularly shaped light area; sometimes serpentine in shape.
 Sunspots are usually located in Facula.